-The resealable plastic bags that house fragile items in your delivery were chosen with purpose: they can be reused.
+The resealable plastic bags that house fragile items in your delivery were chosen with purpose: they can be reused as green packaging.
 After you unpack, these bags come in handy for all sorts of tasks:

 Use them to store fresh herbs.
 Start by filling a glass or jar with about two inches of water.
 Trim the stems of your fresh herbs, place into the container, and wrap the leaves with a paper towel.
 Place the plastic bag over the towel-wrapped herbs and jar.

 Finally declutter that junk drawer.
 Use bags to corral small items like rubber bands, loose change, pet treats, or bobby pins.

 Cleaning your kitty’s litter box?
 Use a plastic bag to store fresh sand nearby (who wants to lug that heavy container, anyway?) or to collect the dirtied litter.
 Same goes for your favorite pup—take these plastic bags with you on your next walk.

 Corrugated cardboard (that crinkly paper material inside your box) and packing paper can also be reused:

 They both make great toys for your four-legged friends.

 Got gifts?
 Use these neutral brown materials for an eco-chic take on wrapping paper.

 Corrugated cardboard that has been cut into small pieces can be used in compost (3).
 Begin your compost pile with a four-inch layer of shredded corrugated cardboard, mixed in with other high-carbon materials like dead leaves.
 Top with a four-inch layer of nitrogen-rich materials, like spoiled vegetables or fruit peels.
 Add two inches of soil on top of this layer.
 Repeat as needed and be sure to keep your compost moist by watering every five days.

 Received a gel ice pack in your box to keep things cool?
 Those can live on: